Acts of the Apostles (genre): Non-canonical acts

 The early church did not include any other books within the genre into the Christian Bible.
 These documents are considered apocryphal by all churches.
-They tend to be later, legendary accounts about the twelve apostles written in the 2nd and 3rd century CE.
+They tend to be later, legendary accounts about the twelve apostles written in the 2nd and 3rd centuries CE.
 The books normally do not claim to be written by apostles, but are anonymous, and thus they are not considered pseudepigrapha and forgeries.
 Unlike the canonical Book of Acts, they focus on the exploits of individual apostles.

 As a genre, the apocryphal acts tend to feature "travels, dangers, controversies, deliverances, thwarted sexual trysts, miraculous demonstrations of the power of God" within an episodic narrative.
 They bear a resemblance to the five surviving ancient Greek novels and the two surviving ancient Roman novels in Latin (The Golden Ass and the Satyricon).
 The overarching theme in these popular pagan romances is that heterosexual marital love is the basis for social peace and prosperity.
 The general plot is that a man and a woman from the upper classes fall in love, but become tragically separated before they can consummate their sexual love until the very end of the story, overcoming various hardships before being reunited.
 The Christian apocryphal acts turn these characteristics on their heads, however: the wealth and beauty of this world are to be despised, and any sexual activity is condemned as 'impure', in favour of love for God and preparation for the coming heavenly afterlife.

 Five of the non-canonical acts have survived almost completely, namely the Acts of John, Peter, Paul, Andrew, and Thomas.
 A large number of other narratives only exist in fragmentary form.